insper-classroom/20252-progeficaz-projeto-final-backend-fevereiro-backend/README.md

   "id": "thread_id",
   "title": "thread_title",
   "description": "optional_description",  // New field
-  "created_at": "2025-01-01T00:00:00.000000",
+  "semester": "semester_number",
+  "cousers": "[...]", // List of couses from that thread "subjects": "[...]", // List of subjects from that thread "created_at": "2025-01-01T00:00:00.000000",
   "posts": [...] // Only included in GET /api/threads/<id>
 }